reaganfue/PSI-Runtime-SDK/README.md

-# Things to Remember - Artificial intelligence is an extension of your morality and character
+# Things to Remember -

-# 請記得 - 人工智慧是你的道德和性格的延伸
+Artificial intelligence is an extension of your morality and character

 # PSI Runtime SDK